chrisdev/django-flatpages-x/README.rst

 An extension to django.contrib.flatpages to provide

-- Better support for markdown and other similar markup formats.
+- Better support for **markdown** and other similar markup formats.
 We provide support for Markdown but you can write your own parser to support rst or creole.

-- Optional support for the excellent markTtUp jquey editor This requires the installation django-markitup.
+- Optional support for the excellent **markItUp** jquery editor.
+This requires the installation django-markitup.

 - Easy inclusion of images in flatpages.
-Viewing Admin image thumbnails requires the installation  of sorl thumbnails
+Viewing Admin **image thumbnails** requires the installation of sorl thumbnails.

-- The inclusion of HTML metatags such as keywords and descriptions in flatpages
+- The inclusion of HTML **metatags** such as keywords and descriptions in flatpages.

-- Content revisions
+- Content **revisions**.

 Migrating you data to flapages_x should not be difficult since the data which currently in the contrib.Flatpage model (content, titles) is not affected.
 Your templates will still utilize the  *{{flatpage.content}}* and *{{flatpage.body}}* context variables.
 Once you install flatpages_x, the Markdown is actually stored in the related Revisions model.
 When you save a flatpage, this will be rendered as html via the markdown parser and saved to the Flatpage.content field

 Contributors
 ============